JjuliSanz/savory-web/README.md

-# Las Palmas Pizzeria Website
+# Savory Heladeria & Cafeteria Website

-This project showcases the beauty and offerings of our pizzeria through an engaging and interactive web experience.
-Explore images of our location and delicious food, detailed information about our pizzeria, and a comprehensive menu displaying various pizzas and other dishes, each accompanied by images, descriptions, and prices.
+This project showcases the beauty and offerings of our heladeria through an engaging and interactive web experience.
+Explore images of our location and delicious food, detailed information about our heladeria, and a comprehensive menu displaying various desserts and other dishes, each accompanied by images, descriptions, and prices.

 ## Features